PeresViz/line-server-problem/readme.md

 ## Running the system

+First and before anything else, you need to clone this repo.

 For running the system you simply need to run the following command in your terminal:

 `